 For the programmer, this technically hybrid approach is favorable for integrating several services.
-At the same time, using only native language makes general administration potentially simpler.
-“It is very difficult to have an ideal solution”, he acknowledges.
+At the same time, using only the native language makes general administration potentially simpler.
+“It is tough to have an ideal solution” – he acknowledges.

 Another fundamental point, recalls Luis Lima, is that the chosen architecture allows several teams, each one responsible for a different service, to work in parallel.
 This can mean one squad responsible for the final app, and others building subsequent services.
 For him, communication and integration between these fronts is the biggest development challenge.

 The Super app force awaits the West

 Western countries like the US and a predominant part of Europe are familiar with on-demand apps and smartphones.
 But, are they missing out on the Super app experience?
-The answer is no. Let’s see some thought below.
+The answer is no. Let’s see some thoughts below.

-- Uber’s quest to become the west’s first super-app – Uber want to provide many services within a single app such as access to transport, groceries, hot meals, banking and more.
-In short, Uber wants to be super app like GoJek, which has already overtaken in Southeast Asia.
+- Uber’s quest to become the west’s first super-app – Uber wants to provide many services within a single app such as access to transport, groceries, hot meals, banking, and more.
+In short, Uber wants to be a super app like GoJek, which has already overtaken in Southeast Asia.

 - “Facebook and telecom giant Reliance Jio are looking to create a WeChat-like super app.
 The key features of the app would include social, digital payments, gaming, and flight and hotel bookings, among other features”, Economic Times reported.

 As more and more companies are looking up to Chinese success stories, we will probably see even more players competing to become a super app.
 Here are the top 5+ successful super apps examples: